yulonglim/tp/docs/UserGuide.md

 * `list` lists all students from the currently selected class or the entire TeachBook.
 * `list all` lists all students in the TeachBook.
-* `list absentee` lists all students from the currently selected class or the entire TeachBook whose status is unmarked.
+* `list absent` lists all students from the currently selected class or the entire TeachBook whose status is unmarked.

 [comment]: <> (![list all]&#40;images/listAll.png&#41;)